vcavallo/jekyll-hackcss/README.md

     link: https://twitter.com/vinneycavallo
 ```

 ## TODO:

 - get `jekyll-seo-tag` working
+- modernize!
+I think the original work in this repo was done for an earlier version of jekyll?
 - remove all traces of former theme
 - stop using hackss from cdn. include it here.
   - this might mean considering upgrade paths for future hack versions...